kaltura/platform-install-packages/doc/deb-cluster-deployment-instructions.md

 ### Setting up the Kaltura repos
 On all nodes, deploy the Kaltura repo key, add the Kaltura repo and fetch the repo metadata.

-If using Debian: Jessie [8] or Ubuntu: Trusty [14.04], edit/create /etc/apt/sources.list.d/kaltura.list so that it reads:
+When deploying on Debian Jessie [8] or Ubuntu Trusty [14.04], edit/create /etc/apt/sources.list.d/kaltura.list so that it reads:
 ```
 deb [arch=amd64] http://installrepo.kaltura.org/repo/apt/debian mercury main
 ```